Teinc3/TerriEngine/README.md

 ### Opening Calculator
 - Add option to drop last AU if it is not needed.
-- Add option to save engine state to boost performance.
+- Enable option for fullsend opening at the last cycle.